 - Poor Pouring

-In these cases, you can at least rest assured knowing that the presence of moisture in the air and in your lawn likely hasn’t affected your driveway’s structural integrity.
+In these cases, you can rest assured knowing that the presence of moisture in the air and in your lawn likely hasn’t affected your driveway’s structural integrity.
 You can still, however, work with the professionals in your area to lift your driveway or to repour it, depending on which solution is best.

 Signs of Damage to Watch For